swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 The sections below will explicitly use `@execution(concurrent)` and `@execution(caller)` to demonstrate examples that will behave consistently independent of upcoming features or language modes.
+However, note that the end state under the `AsyncCallerExecution` upcoming feature will mean that `@execution(caller)` is not necessary to explicitly write, and `@execution(caller)` will likely be used sparingly because it has far stricter data-race safety requirements.

 ### The `@execution` attribute